• Skip to primary navigation

 Because these protein oats are such a blank slate, the topping possibilities are endless.
 Here are some ideas:

-• Nut butter!
-Peanut butter, almond butter, cashew butter, you name it!
+• Peanut butter, almond butter, cashew butter, or sunflower seed butter

 • Fresh blueberries, strawberries or raspberries